Ranch Gala

 Titus Kaphar is celebrated for his groundbreaking contributions to contemporary art, using painting, sculpture, and film to address crucial social and cultural issues.
 As our 27th honoree, he joins a prestigious lineage of artists whose work has profoundly shaped the landscape of modern art.

 Art possesses a unique ability to spark dialogue and inspire introspection, and Titus Kaphar’s creations epitomize this power by delving into themes of race, identity, family, and community.
-Returning to Anderson Ranch on July 9th, nearly a decade after his participation in the 2016 Summer Series, Kaphar will kick off this year’s lineup.
+Returning to Anderson Ranch nearly a decade after his participation in the 2016 Summer Series, Kaphar will kick off this year’s Summer Series lectures on July 9th.
 His exceptional achievements will be celebrated at the Ranch Gala on July 10th.

 Titus Kaphar, Photo by Mario Sorrenti, Courtesy of Titus Kaphar Studio